ghattisu/AC215_Bloodwise/README.md

 ### Continuous Integration (CI) Workflow
-The CI process is triggered either when 1. code is pushed to the `main` branch, or `/deploy-app` is included in the git commit message.
+The CI process is triggered in either of these scenarios:
+1. Code is pushed to the `main` branch
+2. The commit message includes `/deploy-app`

+#### Deploying with /deploy-app ####
+To trigger the deploy app action, add `/deploy-app` to your commit message when working outside the container.

 1. **`/deploy-app` is included in the git commit message** To run the deploy app action, add the following to code commit comment: